 Throughout these changes, the conservatives overall were still largely seen as their original predecessors from the post-WWII era.
 The nuances and changes in its membership appeared to be ignored and I believe that this was to the Left’s folly.

-The conservatives that progressives are dealing with today, and have been for the last thirty years, are people who were once them.
-The Hippies, Anti-war protesters, and even later Gen X'ers, who for various reasons found ultimately found themselves falling back in line with the very values that they once rallied against.
+The conservatives that progressives are dealing with today, and have been for the last 30 years, are people who were once them.
+The hippies, anti-war protesters, and even later Gen X'ers, who for various reasons ultimately found themselves falling back in line with the very values that they once rallied against.
 They still maintain many of the liberal principles of their youth, so long as it remains out of their yard.

 Right or wrong, their mentality is one of ‘been there, done that’, and nothing that Millennials or Gen-Z’ers bring to the table is going to be anything different.
 Ironically, it's because of this idea that Right-wingers and traditionalists often fall back to the old criticisms of their ancestors: that these ‘kids are spoiled and entitled’.
 I see it all the time online and social media and many times I remind them that once upon a time, they too were once referred that way.